nestauk/ojd_daps_skills/ojd_daps_skills/pipeline/skill_ner/prodigy/README.md

 Then open up the tagging task by running.

 ```
-prodigy ner.correct_skills dataset-skills ./prodigy_data/models/20220825_model/ prodigy_data/processed_sample_20230710.jsonl --label SKILL -F skill_recipe.py --update
+prodigy ner.correct_skills dataset-skills ./prodigy_data/models/20220825_model/ prodigy_data/processed_sample_20230710.jsonl --label SKILL,MULTISKILL,EXPERIENCE,BENEFIT -F skill_recipe.py --update
 ```

-Your task is to manually annotate all the SKILLs in the sentences you are provided with.
-These are job adverts cut up into lengths of 1000 characters.
+Your task is to manually annotate all the SKILLs, MULTISKILL,EXPERIENCE,BENEFIT in the sentences you are provided with.
+These are job adverts cut up into lengths of 5 sentences (separated by full stop).

 Output the annotations